modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	</table>
 	</div>

-!!! quote "Box 6.3.
-Issues requiring explaining models in Townes´ Lecture."
+!!! quote "Box 6.3. *Issues requiring explaining models in Townes´ Lecture*."

 	- The Planck’s black-body radiation law for hot objects indicates that radio waves emissions from hot sources will be of very weak intensity and require very high temperatures.
 	- According to Maxwell’s electromagnetic theory, radio waves and light are governed by identical equations.
 Therefore, in principle it would be possible to build oscillators and amplifiers by applying radio electronics as in optics.